NBA News: Carmelo Anthony Talks About Signing With Blazers, ‘I Needed Portland For Other Reasons’

 When the 2019-20 NBA season started with Carmelo Anthony still unable to find his new home, most people believed that the 10-time NBA All-Star had already reached the end of his career.
 However, a few weeks after the season began, Anthony surprisingly received a one-year, non-guaranteed contract from the Portland Trail Blazers.
 After showing that he still has plenty of gas left in his tank, the Trail Blazers decided to sign Anthony for the rest of the season.

-In a recent interview with CJ McCollum on Pullup podcast, Anthony discussed several topics, including his decision to sign with the Trail Blazers this season.
-Aside from giving him the opportunity to prove that his NBA career is far from over, Anthony revealed that he “needed Portland for other reasons.”
+In a recent interview with CJ McCollum on Pull Up podcast, Anthony discussed several topics, including his decision to sign with the Trail Blazers this season.
+Aside from giving him the opportunity to prove that his career is far from over, Anthony revealed that he “needed Portland for other reasons.”

 Signing with the Trail Blazers indeed helped Anthony in many ways.
-It didn’t only allow him to revive his NBA career, but it also enabled him to bring back his confidence.
-Though there’s no doubt that he’s already on the downside of his NBA career, Anthony has shown in the games he played with the Trail Blazers this season that he remains a reliable contributor, especially on the offensive end of the floor.
+It not only allowed him to revive his NBA career, but it also brought back his confidence.
+Although there’s no doubt that he’s on the downside of his professional basketball career, Anthony has shown in the games he played with the Trail Blazers this season that he remains a reliable contributor, especially on the offensive end of the floor.

 So far, the 35-year-old small forward is averaging 15.3 points and 6.3 rebounds while shooting 42.6 percent from the field and 37.1 percent from beyond the arc.
 Unfortunately, despite Anthony’s impressive performance, the Trail Blazers still failed to find a way to consistently win games in the 2019-20 NBA season.
 As of now, the Trail Blazers are out of the playoff race, sitting in the No. 9 spot in the deep Western Conference with a 29-37 record.